seanpm2001/tkdnn_detection_node/README.md

 zauberzeug/tkdnn_detection_node:latest
 ```

-If the container is up and running you shuld be able to get detections through the RESTful API:
+If the container is up and running you can get detections through the RESTful API:

 ```bash
 curl --request POST -H 'mac: FF:FF' -F 'file=@test.jpg' localhost/detect